vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 ]
 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "For this example, we are considering a single item in the cart.
-To learn more and explore more complex examples see the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)"
+>ℹ️ For this example, we are considering a single item in the cart.
+To learn more and explore more complex examples see the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)
-}
-[/block]

 ### clientProfileData